bernardpeh/practical-symfony-3/manuscript/Introduction.md

 -> sudo echo "127.0.0.1 songbird.app" >> /etc/hosts

 # update symfony/app/config/parameters.yml
-# your can find your db host from this command
+# your can find your db and mailcatcher host from this command
 # "docker network inspect songbird_default"

 # database_host: your_db_host_from_docker_inspect